10 best weighted jump ropes 2024: tried, tested and reviewed

-The best weighted jump ropes add intensity to your jump rope workouts in two ways: increasing your heart rate and adding resistance for muscles to work harder.
-Using one could help you build strength in every major muscle group, like your arms, shoulders, core, hip flexors and legs.
+The best weighted jump ropes add intensity to your jump rope workouts: increasing your heart rate and adding resistance for muscles to work harder.
+One could help you build strength in every major muscle group, like your arms, shoulders, core, hip flexors and legs.

-At Tom's Guide, we love testing weighted jump ropes by adding them to our existing workout routines for a period of time.
+At Tom's Guide, we love testing weighted jump ropes by adding them to our existing workout routines for some time.
 But how do you know which is the best weighted jump rope for you?
 Here's where we come in.
 We looked at weights, lengths, jump counters and adjustability, plus the pros and cons of each.

 The quick list